Commemorating OBSSR: A History in Milestones

 March, 2002

-The OBSSR issues an FOA Funding Opportunity Announcement focused on developing and enhancing the quality and power of data in health-related behavioral and social sciences.
+OBSSR issues a funding opportunity announcement focused on developing and enhancing the quality and power of data in health-related behavioral and social sciences.
 Researchers are asked to explore how to improve methodologies in research design, measurement, and data synthesis.
-This FOA Funding Opportunity Announcement is reissued in 2005, 2006, 2008, 2016, and 2017.
+This project is reissued in 2005, 2006, 2008, 2016, and 2017.

 2003